Asqatasun/Asqatasun/README.md

 ## Contact and mailing-list

-We have a mailing lists dedicated to Tanaguru user and development discussion.
-To subscribe, send an empty message to :

-        tanaguru-users-fr@lists.adullact.net
+Join our brand new [Tanaguru discussion space](http://discuss.tanaguru.org)

-Or you can send an email to

-        tanaguru AT tanaguru dot org

-(only english, french and klingon is spoken :) )
+Or you can contact the team by sending an email to `tanaguru AT tanaguru dot org` (only english, french and klingon is spoken :) )

 ## Content of this (last) version